immrmonero/coin-imp/README.md

 miner.start();
 ```

-Now your CoinHive miner would be mining on `etn.proxpool.com` pool, using your electroneum address.
+Now your CoinImp miner would be mining on `etn.proxpool.com` pool, using your electroneum address.

 You can also do this using the CLI: